vvojcik/STM32-IoT-Server-Guardian/README.md

 1. Set your Wi-Fi credentials in `Core/Inc/mx_wifi_conf.h`.
 2. Configure your specific ThingSpeak API Keys (Write/Read) in `NetXDuo/App/app_netxduo.h`.
 3. Make sure the custom shield is properly connected to the Arduino-compatible headers (D0–D15, A0–A3) as described in the KiCad schematic.

+---

+## 🛠️ How to Build & Run (Standalone Setup)

+This repository is fully self-contained.
+All necessary HAL drivers, Azure RTOS/ThreadX kernels, and NetXDuo network stacks are included directly within the project folders.
+No external MCU firmware packages are required.

+Follow these simple steps to launch the project:

+### 1. Import into STM32CubeIDE

+1. Open **STM32CubeIDE** (v1.15.0 or newer recommended).
+2. Go to **File → Import... → General → Existing Projects into Workspace**.
+3. Click **Browse...** next to *Select root directory* and choose the cloned repository folder.
+4. In the projects list, check **only** the main project: `Nx_MQTT_Client`.
+Leave any standalone middleware samples unchecked.
+5. Click **Finish**.

+### 2. Compile the Project

+1. Right-click on the `Nx_MQTT_Client` project in the *Project Explorer* and select **Clean Project**.
+2. Click the **Hammer icon (Build Project)** on the top toolbar or press `Ctrl + B`.
+3. The project will compile locally, creating a fresh, independent build without any broken absolute path dependencies.

+### 3. Flash to Board

+1. Connect your **STM32 B-U585I-IOT02A** board to your PC via USB (ST-LINK port).
+2. Right-click on the project → **Run As → STM32 Cortex-M C/C++ Application**.